What is a colostomy?

 Why is a colostomy performed?

-A colostomy is a major surgical procedure that your doctor may recommend when your colon is diseased or injured and cannot eliminate stool normally through the rectum.
+Your doctor may recommend a colostomy when the colon is diseased or injured and cannot eliminate stool normally through the rectum.

-For some conditions, your surgeon may only consider a colostomy for you if other treatment options that involve less risk and fewer complications have been ineffective.
-Talk with your doctor about all of your treatment options and consider getting a second opinion.
+Your surgeon may only consider a colostomy for you if other treatment options that involve less risk and fewer complications have been ineffective.
+Ask your doctor about all of your treatment options and consider getting a second opinion before deciding on a colostomy.

 Your doctor may recommend a colostomy to treat: